 The red flag: 24-hour turnaround quotes

-A shop that quotes same-day or 24-hour turnaround on any repair involving structural work, airbag replacement, or ADAS-integrated components is skipping something.
+A shop that quotes 24-hour turnaround on any repair involving structural work, airbag replacement, or ADAS-integrated components is skipping something.
 Usually several somethings.
-The repair may look finished.
-It isn't.
+That timeline is the body-shop equivalent of a contractor telling you he can renovate your bathroom by Tuesday.
+The repair may look finished when you pick it up.
+It is not.

 When to expect a longer repair